When it comes to recreating the fun and excitement of the most popular band in music history, The WannaBeatles more than live up to their name.

 Entertaining at Nashville hot spots proved to be a springboard for higher profile shows which included appearances with such renowned artists as Wynonna Judd, Phil Keaggy, and Jonny Lang.
 Their performances at The Tennessee Performing Arts Center, The Music City Bowl, and Georgia’s New Year[‘s Eve Peach Drop earned them enthusiastic reviews and standing ovations.
 They quickly learned that by being themselves they could have more fun on stage and engage their audiences in a whole new way.

 The WannaBeatles like to say that they go “where no Beatles band has gone before.”
-Their travels have taken them from Perdido Beach to New York City where they appeared on national television with Governor Mike Huckabee on the Fox Network.
+Their travels have taken them from Perdido Beach to New York City where they appeared on national television.
 Their recording, “Fab Fan Memories – The Beatles Bond” was nominated for Best Spoken Word Album.

 It wasn’t long before the band’s on stage collaboration included their combined songwriting skills.
 Soon the City of Virginia Beach commissioned them to compose "In ’63", celebrating the city’s 50th anniversary which led to a full length album of their original songs including such favorites as "Oh Betty!
 The Betty White Song" and "Bristol Lights".
 And although The WannaBeatles have not yet realized their dream of meeting Paul McCartney, their video "We Want to Meet Paul" expresses the sentiment of like minded Beatles fans who wish they could shake hands with The Beatle on bass.